Nguyễn Phương Linh: Home project (2012)

-Dust project (2011-2012)
+Dust project (2011–2012)

-For the Dust project (2011-2012), Linh collected dust from various places and objects such as: Long Bien bridge, the first steel bridge in Hanoi that was built by the French in 1887, a bomb shelter in an old house in Japan, the border between North and South Korea, Oakland port (USA) that shipped the first container of weapon to Vietnam, etc...All objects and spaces where the dust was from were documented and printed by blue print in Japan.
+For the Dust project (2011–2012), Phương Linh collected dust from various places and objects such as: Long Bien bridge, the first steel bridge in Hanoi that was built by the French in 1887, a bomb shelter in an old house in Japan, the border between North and South Korea, Oakland port (USA) that shipped the first container of weapon to Vietnam, etc...All objects and spaces where the dust was from were documented and printed by blue print in Japan.

 Salt project (2009)

 In Salt project (2009), inspired by the salt villages of northern Vietnam.
-Nguyen Phuong Linh made installations from unrefined, handmade salt.
-Nguyen conceived of this work as the act creating a minimal landscape in space.
+Phương Linh made installations from unrefined, handmade salt.
+Phương Linh conceived of this work as the act creating a minimal landscape in space.
 The sculpture is intended to dematerialize while it is on view.
 As the water evaporates, the salt begins to crumble and dissolve, its disappearing form symbolizing the way that events in history may slip away from memory or exist only as fragmented forms in our minds.
-As Nguyen observes, "It’s very exciting to me that the salt is melting during the exhibition; this makes the work continuous and perhaps never truly finished.
-The landscape is slowly transforming all the time."